 Disney points to millions of dollars in revenue, thousands of jobs (both during and after construction), and infrastructure improvements (including new fire and police operation agreements) as significant benefits to the city of Anaheim.
 In addition, the $1.9 billion multi-year project will require no city funding.

-“Together we are making history, just like Walt Disney did almost 70 years ago with the city of Anaheim,” Disneyland President Ken Potrock told the commissioners.
+“Together we are making history, just like Walt Disney did almost 70 years ago with the city of Anaheim,” Potrock told commissioners at the March 11th meeting.
 “It’s a tremendous responsibility and a privilege to be the steward of this vision for this very, very special place.”

 For those who pay attention to these things (and don’t we all?)
-Ken once again specifically mentioned World of Frozen in Hong Kong and Zootopia in Shanghai as examples of ways DisneylandForward will “continue Walt’s legacy of bringing stories to life in Anaheim.”
+Ken continues to specifically mention World of Frozen in Hong Kong and Zootopia in Shanghai as examples of ways DisneylandForward will “continue Walt’s legacy of bringing stories to life in Anaheim.”

-Dozens of Disneyland Cast Members; representatives from local businesses, trade unions, and hospitality organizations; and Anaheim residents attended the meeting to support DisneylandForward and urge the commissioners to approve the project; those who oppose expressed concerns about increased congestion in their neighborhood and the lack of a concrete construction timeline.
+As with previous sessions, dozens of Disneyland Cast Members; representatives from local businesses, trade unions, and hospitality organizations; and Anaheim expressed support for DisneylandForward and urge the City Council to approve the project; those who oppose expressed concerns about increased congestion, pollution, and noise (both during and after construction).

 What is DisneylandForward?

-Disneyland Resort is planning for a bold new future with a project dubbed “DisneylandForward!”
-Hot on the heels of the most challenging time in Disney’s history, the resort is thinking big and reimagining how it can expand within its existing boundaries.
-That means working with the community and city to update old permits and thinking about how to expand entertainment, including new attractions, lands, or even a possible 3rd park, into existing Disneyland-owned space.
+Hot on the heels of the most challenging time in Disney’s history, the resort is reimagining how to expand within its existing boundaries.
+To make that happen, Disney has spent over three years working with the community and city to update old permits in order to expand entertainment, attractions, theme park lands, hotel rooms, and even the potential for a third theme park on existing Disneyland-owned space.

-The DisneylandForward team is already working with community leaders and city officials to get the permits and approvals needed to start planning the part fans really want to know about… the new rides!
+Throughout the ongoing process, the DisneylandForward team has worked with community leaders and city officials to get studies, permits, and approvals needed to start planning the part Disney fans really want to know about… the new rides!

 DisneylandForward Details